Tool Engineering

 Design Patterns:

-- Pipeline: Sequential tool execution
+- Pipeline: Sequential tool execution where each tool's output feeds the next

-- Fan-out/Fan-in: Parallel execution with result aggregation
+- Fan-out/Fan-in: Parallel tool execution with result aggregation

 - Conditional: Tool selection based on intermediate results